BoyBaykiller/IDKEngine/Readme.md

   <em>Traversal heatmap of SweepSAH BVH for Stanford dragon</em>
 </p>

 SweepSAH is a method to find the optimal split position in top-down BVH builds.
 It produces better results than other methods such as SpatialMedianSplit, ObjectMedianSplit or BinnedSAH, because it evaluates all split positions.
+It can also be implemented in a surprisingly efficient manner, taking around the same time to build as BinnedSAH with N=16.

 You might wonder: Isn't there an infinite number of split positions, how can we test all of them?
 While there is an infinite number of points in space the number of objects is finite.
 And BVHs are object splitting not space splitting.